-The Educational Service Center is the primary recipient of grants which are passed through or spent on behalf of the local and Educational Service Center school Educational Service Centers.
+The Educational Service Center is the primary recipient of grants which are passed through or spent on behalf of the local school districts.
 When the Educational Service Center has a financial or administrative role in the grants, the grants are reported as receipts and intergovernmental disbursements in a special revenue fund.
-For fiscal year 2020, this consisted of the Special Education Preschool Grant special revenue fund.
+For fiscal year 2021, this consisted of the Special Education Preschool Grant special revenue fund.